CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

 ---
-title: Basic Configuration
+title: Basic BGP Configuration
 author: Cumulus Networks
 weight: 812
 toc: 3
 ---
-This section describes basic configuration for BGP *numbered* and BGP *unnumbered*.
+This section describes how to configure BGP using either BGP *numbered* or BGP *unnumbered*.
+With BGP *unnumbered*, you can set up BGP peering between your Cumulus Linux switches and exchange IPv4 prefixes without having to configure an IPv4 address on each switch.

 ## BGP Numbered

-To configure numbered BGP on a switch, you need to:
+To configure BGP numbered on a BGP node, you need to:

 - Assign an ASN to identify this BGP node.
 In a two-tier leaf and spine configuration, you can use {{<link title="Border Gateway Protocol - BGP#auto-bgp" text="auto BGP">}}, where Cumulus Linux assigns an ASN automatically.
 - Assign a router ID, which is a 32-bit value and is typically the address of the loopback interface on the switch.
 - Specify where to distribute routing information by providing the IP address and ASN of the neighbor.
 The ASN can be a number, or `internal` for a neighbor in the same AS or `external` for a neighbor in a different AS.
-For an iBGP session, the `remote-as` is the same as the local AS.

 - Specify which prefixes to originate from this BGP node.